CondeSaheki/Midia-management-Scripts-for-osu-standards/README.md

 Download the ffmpeg and yt-dlp and this repo them place both in the same folder.
 - https://ffmpeg.org/download.html
 - https://github.com/yt-dlp/yt-dlp/releases
+Note that we need both executables directly in the folder and not a folder containing it

 ## Tutorial
 ### yt-dlp